Fitness Testing

-Selecting Fitness Tests
+Guide to Selecting Fitness Tests

 There is often a standard set of tests that are performed for the fitness testing of any sport.
 If you do not have access to such as list, or you wish to modify a protocol to suit individual needs, you can use the following information to design your own testing regime.
-Remember that the test that best determines your capability in any component of fitness is not always the most appropriate tests to perform; there are many other factors to consider.
+Remember that the fitness test that best determines your capability in any component of fitness is not always the most appropriate tests to perform; there are many other factors to consider.

 Identifying Components of Performance

-The first step in designing a fitness testing regime is to identify the components of fitness that you wish to investigate.
+The first step in designing a fitness testing regimen is to identify the components of fitness that you wish to investigate.
 These may depend on the phase of training or the phase of the season in which the testing is being done.
 Each sport requires certain attributes and relies on certain factors more than others for successful performance.
 For example, you would not necessarily want to test a marathon runner on sprinting speed.
 Your fitness testing time could be better spent on doing more relevant tests.

 One method of categorizing the different components of fitness are as presented on the list of tests, though this categorization is somewhat arbitrary.
 You testing battery may include a few similar tests from one fitness component and none from others, depending on what your aims of the testing are.